Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter

 While the result in~\cref{thm:optimal-bandwidth} is satisfactory for Gaussian distributions, it does not provide us any intuition about how to choose the covariances in~\cref{eq:full-KDE-estimate} for non-Gaussian KDE.

-One approach is to manually tune the bandwidth estimate~\cref{eq:silvermans-rule}, as it is known to typically be too large in the case of highly non-Gaussian data~\cite{silverman2018density, janssen1995scale}.
+One approach is to manually tune the bandwidth estimate~\cref{eq:silvermans-rule}, as it is known to typically be too large in the case of highly non-Gaussian data~\citep{silverman2018density, janssen1995scale}.
 A constant scaling factor,

 with $0 < s_\beta$, can be applied to account for this deficiency.
-This is difficult to perform correctly in a sequential filtering scenario, as a constant scaling factor may not be optimal for the wide range of possible distributions that can arise.
-Another alternative is to determine the scaling factor in an adaptive, online, fashion~\cite{popov2022adaptive}.
+Tuning $s_\beta$ is difficult to perform correctly in a sequential filtering scenario, as a constant scaling factor may not be optimal for the wide range of possible distributions that can arise.
+Another alternative is to determine the scaling factor in an adaptive, online, fashion~\citep{popov2022adaptive} using the observation likelihood.
 The adaptive scaling of the covariances can still suffer from overfitting if the algorithm is not carefully tuned to the problem at hand.
-A third alternative idea, called adaptive kernel density estimation (AKDE)~\cite{silverman2018density}, is to create a sequence of adaptive scaling factors,
+A third alternative idea, called adaptive kernel density estimation (AKDE)~\citep{silverman2018density}, is to create a sequence of adaptive scaling factors,

 and $\alpha$ is a scaling factor typically taken to be $n^{-1}$, and every covariance is scaled by the factor

 Yet still, the AKDE idea suffers from the fact that the local curvature of the KDE estimate is determined by the global covariance of the whole distribution, and thus might be a poor approximation to the true non-Gaussian distribution.